 Religious intolerance characterized the sixteenth and seventeenth centuries, an age of powerful state religions with the authority to impose and enforce belief systems on the population.
 In this climate, religious violence was common.
-One of the most striking examples is the St. Bartholomew’s Day Massacre of 1572, in which French Catholic troops began to kill unarmed French Protestants.
+One of the most striking examples is the St. Bartholomew’s Day Massacre of 1572, in which French Catholic troops, first in Paris and later in the countryside, began to kill unarmed French Protestants.
 The murders touched off mob violence that ultimately claimed nine thousand lives, a bloody episode that highlights the degree of religious turmoil that gripped Europe in the aftermath of the Protestant Reformation.

 Critical Thinking Questions

-Protestant Reformatio the schism in Catholicism that began with Martin Luther and John Calvin in the early sixteenth century
+Protestant Reformation: the schism in Catholicism that began with Martin Luther and John Calvin in the early sixteenth century

 Puritans: a group of religious reformers in the sixteenth and seventeenth centuries who wanted to “purify” the Church of England by ridding it of practices associated with the Catholic Church and advocating greater purity of doctrine and worship